 - 6.2.1.
 The updated Gypsy and Traveller Accommodation Assessment for Solihull revealed that the Gypsy and Traveller population in the Borough appears relatively stable, with very few incidents of unauthorised encampments (i.e. Gypsies and Travellers residing on private / public land without the landowner's permission).
 This means that the accommodation need is arising from Gypsies and Travellers resident within the Borough as opposed to those coming from outside the area.
 Therefore, as Solihull does not have a large transit population, the provision of a formal transit site was not something specifically required in the Council's Gypsy and Traveller Accommodation Assessment as the scale of encampment is relatively small and contained to specific periods of the year. - 6.2.2.
-However, the Preferred Options document proposed the provision of a small number of transit pitches as a sensible way to manage the issue of Gypsies and Travellers passing through the Borough for a specific period of time, and five transit pitches were therefore proposed on the site at Old Damson Lane.
+Notwithstanding this, the Council remain keen to try and facilitate the traditional and nomadic way of life for Travellers, while respecting the interests of the settled community by providing Gypsies and Travellers with an alternative to stopping illegally or on inappropriate land.